nodejs/node/doc/api/vm.md

 *This feature is only available with the `--experimental-vm-modules` command flag enabled.*

-The `vm.Module` class provides a low-level interface for using ECMAScript modules in VM contexts.
+The `vm.SourceTextModule` class provides a low-level interface for using ECMAScript modules in VM contexts.
 It is the counterpart of the `vm.Script` class that closely mirrors [Source Text Module Record][]s as defined in the ECMAScript specification.

-Unlike `vm.Script` however, every `vm.Module` object is bound to a context from its creation.
-Operations on `vm.Module` objects are intrinsically asynchronous, in contrast with the synchronous nature of `vm.Script` objects.
-With the help of async functions, however, manipulating `vm.Module` objects is fairly straightforward.
+Unlike `vm.Script` however, every `vm.SourceTextModule` object is bound to a context from its creation.
+Operations on `vm.SourceTextModule` objects are intrinsically asynchronous, in contrast with the synchronous nature of `vm.Script` objects.
+With the help of async functions, however, manipulating `vm.SourceTextModule` objects is fairly straightforward.

-Using a `vm.Module` object requires four distinct steps: creation/parsing, linking, instantiation, and evaluation.
+Using a `vm.SourceTextModule` object requires four distinct steps: creation/parsing, linking, instantiation, and evaluation.
 These four steps are illustrated in the following example.

 This implementation lies at a lower level than the [ECMAScript Module loader][].
 There is also currently no way to interact with the Loader, though